 Published 23rd March 2016

-So here are 3 ways to help you in your quest to learn the local language.
+But don’t let that put you off!
+Here are 3 things you can do to help you in your quest to learn a foreign language.

 Spend some time on the other side of the desk and become a student.
 Find a language school that offers classes and sign yourself up.
 Learning a language in a class setting gives structure to your learning.
-Plus, if you are paying for it you are more likely to attend!
+You will probably enjoy the fact that you don’t have to think about lesson planning and can just show up and your teacher will give you everything you need to learn.
+Besides, if you are paying for lessons you are more likely to attend!

 Find a private tutor